OfficeDev/TrainingContent/O3653/O3653-8 Deep Dive into the Office 365 Unified API/Lab.md

 	1. Within the Fiddler **Composer** tab...
 	1. Set the endpoint URL to the following, replacing the `{tenant-id}` and `{userPrincipalName}` with the values for your tenant: **https://graph.microsoft.com/v1.0/{tenant-id}/users/{userPrincipalName}/contacts**
 	1. Leave the same HTTP headers in place & click the **Execute** button.
 	1. Select the session you just created and click the **Inspectors** tab.
-Notice the request generated a HTTP 403 error with a error message of *Access is denied.
+Notice the request generated a HTTP 403 error with an error message of *Access is denied.
 Check credentials and try again.*

 In this exercise, you used the raw REST API interface of the Microsoft Graph to interact with the different capabilities.